vocdoni/docs/docs/architecture/protocol/json-api.md

 Some methods may require authentication.
 To authenticate API calls, an ECDSA signature is used.

+Since not all JS libraries/wallets (Metamask, Web3, Ethers.js, etc) will be able to sign raw messages, Gateways are expected to accept Ethereum signatures.
+An Ethereum signature is created by prepending `\x19Ethereum Signed Message:\n<len>` to the actual payload to hash and sign.

+In the future, it's likely that Gateways have to accept both Ethereum and raw ECDSA signatures.

 ### Authenticated Requests

 The verifier (component running the API server) needs a whitelist of accounts entitled to perform a certain set of methods.
 An Ethereum address is a truncated hash of the actual public key.